Vivekjaiswal43348/Express_WsCubeTech/readme.md

 File level: check will apply to all routes of a file\
 Route Level: check will apply for specific route.

-Another types of middleware: Pre-dfeined and custom middle wares.
+Another types of middleware: Pre-defined and custom middle wares.
 Pre-defined: app.use(`express.json()`)\
 Custom: app.use(`checkToken`)